nvhoanganh/pull-nrconsumptions/README.md

 # Get New Relic usage from multiple accounts and push to NRDB as custom Metric

-This repo demo how you can use `New Relic Scripted API Synthetics` to pull New Relic Usage from multiple accounts.
+This repo show how you can use `New Relic Scripted API Synthetics` to pull New Relic Usage from multiple accounts.

 ## How does it work?